meonwax/meonwax.github.io/system.md

 Configure your webbrowser to use a proxy and set `127.0.0.1` as your SOCKS host at port `1080`.

+# Create a reverse SSH tunnel

+Run on client machine:
+    ssh -R 2048:localhost:22 username@servername

+Run on server side (to re-establish the tunnel):
+    ssh -p 2048 localhost

 # Show external ip address
     dig +short myip.opendns.com @resolver1.opendns.com
     curl checkip.spdns.de